Osman Rashid

-Osman Rashid is a Pakistani American businessman in Silicon Valley, California.
-He has worked in enterprise software and consumer products.
+Osman Rashid (born 1970) is a Pakistani-American entrepreneur and businessman based in Silicon Valley, California.
+He is known for founding and leading multiple ventures in education, enterprise software, and consumer technology.

-He was co-founder and CEO of three companies, an online textbook rental and student hub Chegg, remaining involved in it until early 2010 after growing the company from its inception in 2005.
+Rashid was the co-founder and CEO of Chegg, an online textbook rental and student hub, from its inception in 2005 until early 2010.

-He was co-founder and CEO of Kno, Inc., (acquired by Intel in November 2013) a digital education platform company.
-Kno, Inc. has received funding from Andreessen Horowitz, Intel Capital, Goldman Sachs, FLOODGATE and GSV Capital, while Chegg was funded by KPCB, IVP, Gabriel Ventures and others.
-He founded Galxyz Inc., in 2014, which was an educational software company focusing on creating next generation language arts and science enhancement products for Primary and Middle School students.
+He later co-founded and was CEO of Kno, Inc, a digital education platform company, which was acquired by Intel in 2013.
+He subsequently founded Galxyz Inc., in 2014, an educational software company focused on language arts and science programs for primary and middle school students.

-Currently, Rashid is managing two companies.
-He is the CEO of Convo Corp, an enterprise software company that focuses on in-context collaboration that is used as a conversational tool at work.
-His most recent venture is SOAR Education, of which he is the co-founder and chairman.
-His aim is to spread this network throughout the country in pursuit of his passion to providing access to transformational education to the children of developing countries.
+He is currently the CEO of Convo Corp, an enterprise collaboration software company, and the co-founder and chairman of SOAR Education, an initiative aimed at expanding access to affordable STEM education in Pakistan.
+Rashid is also the co-founder and CEO of Khoj Resorts, a hospitality company developing eco-conscious resorts in Pakistan, which recently became the first Pakistani hotel to be featured in National Geographic Magazine Luxury Collection 2025. chairman of Khan Academy Pakistan, the local initiative of the U.S.-based nonprofit education platform, and chairman of Jaglot Gathering, a strategic forum focused on technology, education, and policy innovation in Pakistan.

 Personal life

-Osman Rashid was born in London, did his early schooling in Ghana and finished Middle and High School from Islamabad, Pakistan.
-He later moved to the United States where he received his Bachelor's degree in Electrical Engineering from University of Minnesota in 1993.
+Rashid was born in London, did his early schooling in Ghana and finished middle and high school from Islamabad, Pakistan.
+He later moved to the United States where he received a bachelor's degree in electrical engineering from University of Minnesota in 1993.

-Professional career
+Career

-Before founding Galxyz, Chegg and Kno, Rashid also started Gravitywell, an ASP based customer service solution, and worked at Venturian, a subsidiary of ATIO Corporation, where Osman served as VP of Business Development and Marketing.
+Before founding Galxyz, Chegg and Kno, Rashid also started Gravitywell, an ASP based customer service company, and worked at Venturian, a subsidiary of ATIO Corporation, where Osman was VP of Business Development and Marketing.
 Between start-ups, Osman was Director of Business Development at Chordiant Software, Inc.

 Awards

 He was awarded Ernst & Young Entrepreneur of The Year Award in 2009 for Consumer Products in Northern CA.

-He has also been recognized as Forbes Impact 15 for 2012 and as Inc.’s Immigrant Edge: 9 Wildly Successful Entrepreneurs.
+He has also been recognized as Forbes Impact 15 for 2012 and in Inc.’s Immigrant Edge: 9 Wildly Successful Entrepreneurs.